snkattck/node-libslurm/README.md

 node-libslurm is a NodeJS interface to  the C libslurm library for SlurmWLM <https://slurm.schedmd.com/>.

-Currently, it can only return the API version of Slurm.
+Currently, it can return the API version of Slurm as well as print out descriptions of each node in the cluster.
 At this point, this repository exists primarily as a proof of concept, but, it does, in fact, do something!

 My overall goal here is to link most of Slurm's API <https://slurm.schedmd.com/api.html> with NodeJS